sridharan761/BindeshSENTINEL/Module-XX_Case_Studies/06_Apache_HTTP_Integration/Readme.md

-# CS-01: Plan, Design and Implement threat intelligence and automated response solutions for `Apache HTTP Servers`
+# CS-06: Plan, Design and Implement threat intelligence and SOAR solution for `Apache HTTP Servers`

 ## Scenario and Problem Statement